-Today we’re talking all about how to make authentic Mexican Street Corn, AKA Elotes!
+Today we’re talking all about how to make Mexican Street Corn, AKA Elotes!
 One of the best Mexican side dishes, we’ll share tips for getting it on the table quickly.

 After we visited Louisville, KY, we fell in love with Mexican Street Corn.
 It might sound strange, but it’s true!
 We took the classic street corn flavors and turned them into a casserole, but today we’re showing you how to make the real thing.